stackshirts/capture-metrics/README.md

 ## Introduction

-`capture-metrics` is a small library to help pass properties to your analytics via context.
+`capture-metrics` is a small **react** library to help pass properties to your analytics via context.

 The problem it solves is probably best demonstrated in an example.
 (Or check out the [Code Sandbox](https://www.google.com))